 A way of keeping up with old friends these days is via Facebook, every bit as annoying, maybe more so, as it is helpful.
 We call it social media but on many days, it’s social disease.
 Between pronouncements from some friends that they’re eating nachos or sitting in traffic (Where else do Atlantans sit?), there are thoughtful comments.
 Some, like writer Tony Paris, place a lot of photos from Atlanta’s music scene of 30 and more years ago.
 Then we have those who are quite political, making pronouncements as if they’re running for office.
 You wonder how that nice, quiet person’s politics evolved.
 One also questions a person’s sensibility.

-After the unspeakably awful killings in Newtown, people, using the social network as a soapbox, went on defense, calling out so-called foes of civil society seeking more control on the sale of weapons and ammo.
+After the unspeakably awful killings in Newtown, sadistic conservatives, using the social network as a soapbox, went on the attack.
+They hurled invectives at the so-called foes of liberty who seek orderly control on the sale of weapons and ammo.
 Especially surprising were comments by a friend who experienced a personal tragedy in the late ’90s.
 A drunk driver ended his girlfriend’s life.
 The pain felt for our co-worker was palpable throughout the building.
 Something like this shouldn’t happen to such good people, it was said over and over.
 Nearly everyone wanted to speak with him about his loss and talk intensely about it.
 Not me.
-What can one say?
-I thought it wise to approach him and talk about what we usually did: baseball.
-After covering the latest on the Atlanta Braves, I headed back to the desk, but before walking away, he said, “Hey thanks, I appreciate you coming over and not talking about, well, you know.”
+It seemed like piling on.
+Instead, it seemed wise to approach him and talk about what we usually did: baseball.
+After covering the latest on the Atlanta Braves, I headed back to my desk, but before walking away, he said, “Hey thanks, I appreciate you coming over and not talking about, well, you know.”
 His soft and humble response mirrored the thoughtful nature he had displayed many times before.
 Sure, this friend was politically to my right, but the kindness of his heart was never questioned.

-What Your Good Book Said … Most striking about my friend’s attack on even the mildest form of gun control wasn’t his position on the issue.
-No surprise there – he no doubt goes along with the recent opinion of the Second Amendment as expressed by the Supreme Court.
+What Your Good Book Said … My friend’s attack on even the mildest form of gun control was no surprise — he undoubtedly sides with the recent opinion of the Second Amendment as expressed by the Supreme Court.
 The disturbing element was the lack of sympathy he and his Facebook chums conveyed for the victims of the Newtown shootings.
 And only three days later.
 The commenters threw in attacks on liberals, Democrats and Progressives who “want to build a socialistic utopia without God.”
 What must they think about liberals who still attend Christian churches, Evangelical and otherwise?
 And did they rip out the 5th chapter from the Gospel of Matthew?
 They must be more comfortable with an eye for an eye and a tooth for a tooth.
 Their promised land is where all the righteous are well-armed with God on their side.
 Strange times indeed.

 The times have kept changing and not the way envisioned.
 People get more information but they’re less informed.
 And they insist on talking – or shouting – like crazies.
 Times that aren’t so strange would be most welcomed.